Human Resources Leadership

 Students will select one of the following two courses.
 (3 credit hours)

 |PRST 7310||Leadership in Organization||3 credits|

 Students will select two of the following four courses.
 (6 credit hours)

-*A professional project proposal must be submitted to and approved by the MPS coordinator before the PRST 7998 permit
+*A professional project proposal must be submitted to and approved by the Graduate Studies Coordinator before the PRST 7998 permit will be issued.